MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-PowerShellDataFile.md

 ## EXAMPLES

-### 1: Retrieve values from PSD1
+### Example 1: Retrieve values from PSD1

-This examples retrieves the key-value pairs stored in the hashtable kept inside the `Configuration.psd1` file. `Get-Content` is used to show the contents of the `Configuration.psd1` file.
+This example retrieves the key-value pairs stored in the hashtable kept inside the `Configuration.psd1` file. `Get-Content` is used to show the contents of the `Configuration.psd1` file.